-The PFD UAS Coordinator will maintain the following UAS inventory records:
+The Communications Office UAS Manager will maintain the following UAS inventory records:

-- The serial number, make, and model of each PFD UAS. - The secured location where each PFD UAS is stored. - A description of the technologies and capabilities associated with each UAS. - Dates upon which new updates to the UAS or associated technology are required. - Track UAS lifespan and replacement.
+- The serial number, make, and model of each Communications Office UAS. - The secured location where each Communications Office UAS is stored. - A description of the technologies and capabilities associated with each UAS. - Dates upon which new updates to the UAS or associated technology are required. - Track UAS lifespan and replacement. - Developing a warranty schedule for each unit and schedule for repairs with the authorized vendor support team.